ionescuv/learncf/exercises/2_push_your_first_app/problem.md

 ## HINTS

 Due to the existence of the `index.html` file, CloudFoundry will automatically infer that a staticfile buildpack is required.
+In case this should not happen, use the option `-b staticfile_buildpack` when pushing the app.
 As a result a new container will be created, running an NGINX web server, which will serve out our `index.html` file.